csyhuang/python-climate-data-processing/README.md

 add the files you have changed using
 ```
 git add file_you_have_changed.ipynb
-git commit -m 'a message telling what the file is about'
+git commit -m 'A message telling what the file is about'
 git push
 ```